Table of Contents

 Which UK Locations Have Recently Seen Entertainer Store Closures?

-Store closures have been confirmed in the following towns and cities between late 2024 and mid-2025:
+Store closures have been confirmed in the following towns and cities from late 2024 through to January 2026:

 Are Rising Business Costs Forcing These Closures?

-Keith Stenhouse, Head of Region at The Entertainer, commented on the Barrow closure:
+Keith Stenhouse, Head of Region at The Entertainer, commented on the Barrow-in-Furness closure:

 “We are sad to be closing our Barrow-in-Furness store as of 3rd May and would like to thank our customers and staff for their loyalty and support.”

-The company reiterated that closures are not a sign of financial instability but rather the result of a changing retail economy where only certain types of locations are sustainable.
+The company has consistently reiterated that these closures are not a sign of financial instability.
+Instead, they reflect the realities of a changing retail economy in which only certain types of locations remain sustainable, particularly as consumer habits continue to shift toward convenience-led shopping and hybrid retail models.

 What Was the Community Impact of Closing Stores Like Barrow-in-Furness?